vahidrnaderi/django-project-structure/README.md

 1. Since this is a template repository, simply hit "Use this template" on GitHub and follow the instructions.
 Otherwise, you can just clone the repo, remove/add anything you see fit.
-1. Run the project using `python manage.py runserver` and you should see the default success page provided by Django at [http://127.0.0.1:8000/](http://127.0.0.1:8000/).
+1. Run the project using `pipenv run python manage.py runserver` and you should see the default success page provided by Django at [http://127.0.0.1:8000/](http://127.0.0.1:8000/).
 3. Read [Make this structure step_by_step](./docs/step-by-step.md) if you like to make this structure by yourself from the ground.

 ### Creating an App
 1. Create a folder with the app name in `apps/`.
 For example: `poll`
-1. Run `python manage.py startapp poll project_name/apps/poll` from the root directory of the project
+1. Run `pipenv run python manage.py startapp poll project_name/apps/poll` from the root directory of the project